drussotto/Boston-Public-Health-Commission-Peer-Leadership-Institute/README.md

 ## Running the tests:

 To run the function & unit tests you can run the script `./run-tests.sh`.
 Running the tests doesn't require a local mongodb installation or a local mailserver.
+See the info about how our tests are set up [here](#about-our-testing-infrastructure:).

 ## Common Problems: